RhythmusByte/LinkTree/README.md

 <h1><a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Cinzel+Decorative&size=28&duration=3000&pause=1000&color=30FF00&width=500&lines=Hey+Guys+%F0%9F%91%8B;Welcome+to+my+repo;This+repo+contains+the;Source+Code+of+a;Animated+Link+Tree;using+HTML+,+CSS+%26+JavaScript;Don't+forget+to+give+a+star" alt="Typing SVG" /></a></h1>

 <p>
 This repository contains the code for a small but beautiful animated link tree created with HTML, CSS, and JavaScript.
 The link tree is open source and was written entirely on a smartphone.
 It is a great way to organize your links and make them more visually appealing.
-This webpage is hosted on <a href="https://rhythmusbyte.github.io/LinkTree" target="_blank">GitHub Pages</a>
+This webpage is hosted on <a href="https://rhythmusbytelinks.netlify.app" target="_blank">Netlify</a> and also on <a href="https://rhythmusbyte.github.io/LinkTree" target="_blank">GitHub Pages</a>
 </p>

 <hr>